langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 1)	hx-target (hxTarget) <https://htmx.org/attributes/hx-target/>: set to the ID of the element that must be replaced.
 However the actual format is: hx-target = #ID, note that the ID must be prefixed with # char
 2)	hx-swap (hxSwap): set to the method used to swap.
 For details see: <https://htmx.org/attributes/hx-swap/>

 While these attributes can be used any time, HTMX has another attribute to simplify things: hx-boost (<https://htmx.org/attributes/hx-boost/>).
 When this is set on some element, the other two attributes mentioned above don’t have to be used for any nested anchor , they will use the target and swap indicated by the boost set on parent.
-So for example you can set it at the top of main content element (as is done in RealWorld) and benefit almost everywhere.
+So for example you can set it at the top of main content element (as is done in RealWorldSharp) and benefit almost everywhere.
 Note though that there is a catch when using hx-boost.
 If a nested element is a form and the form doesn’t have any anchors or submit buttons, HTMX will signal an error.
 For this reason, in RealWorld, any element with a form has hx-boost disabled (hx-boost = false).

 Of course, any anchor element usually also needs a href attribute.
 If the boost mechanism is not used, hx-get attribute (<https://htmx.org/attributes/hx-get/>) must be used together with href, both pointing to same link (Technically when hx-get is used, href is not required, however using it will make the anchor look normal when hover – cursor change, underlink etc)